 For this hike, I decided to stick with the flat trail at the top because my puppy was overly hyper and the hike down seemed a bit too steep and risky for his energy level.

-These oil fields contrast the lush Panorama Vista Preserve next to them that is used as a wildlife rehabilitation area.
+These oil fields contrast the lush Panorama Vista Preserve next to them which is used as a wildlife rehabilitation area.
 It shows that both can exist – with proper planning and resources.

 The Panorama Park sidewalk has a lot of beautiful art murals that were created in 2019 as part of the Panorama Park beautification initiative.